jrenaud90/TidalPy/Documentation/utilities_x/conversions.md

 # Conversions and Scales (`Utilities_x.conversions`, `Utilities_x.dimensions`)

-_Updated: 2026-09-12_
+_Updated: 2026-09-13_

-Two small modules handle the boundary between the units a person writes and the units the solvers integrate in. `conversions` converts between MKS and the units planetary science papers actually quote, and between orbital elements related by Kepler's third law. `dimensions` builds the scale factors that turn a dimensional interior problem into a non-dimensional one.
+`conversions` converts between MKS and the units typically used in the literature, and between orbital elements related by Kepler's third law. `dimensions` builds the scale factors that turn a dimensional interior problem into a non-dimensional one.

 TidalPy stores and returns everything in MKS.
-These helpers exist so that converting at the edges is a one-line call rather than a hand-entered factor, and so that the non-dimensionalization the solvers rely on is defined in exactly one place.
+These helpers exist to assist in converting and so that the non-dimensionalization the solvers rely on is defined in one place.

 ## Unit conversions